 Which is sort of awkward, because while running for re-election in 2012, Obama mocked Romney for saying precisely the same thing -- flatly joking that "the 1980s are calling, and they want their foreign policy back."

 Earlier today, I wrote a lengthy critique pointing out the inconvenient fact that PolitiFact's Lie of the Year -- "The Romney campaign's ad on Jeeps made in China" -- turns out to be true.
 It involves a lot of complicated back and forth, so I encouage you to read that post if you're not familiar with what's going on.
 But the thrust of the matter is that the Romney campaign ran an ad saying that Jeep, the recipient of a taxpayer bailout, was going to start producing cars in China.
-Well, now PolitiFact has responded to my criticism, albeit obliquely, and their response leaves a lot to be desired:

 Last month, PolitiFact selected its "Lie of the Year."
 Given PolitiFact's dubious record of singling out Republicans for lying far more often than Democrats, you probably could have guessed the winner of this particular sweepstakes was a Mitt Romney campaign ad: